 How to write a marketing plan and grow your business with better marketing.

+Are you a new business looking for new ways to grow?
+Or are you a CEO or Managing Director looking to improve your existing marketing efforts.
+A marketer who wants to know where to get started?
+When was the last time you saw a new marketing plan from your team?
 As a minimum every business should know how they are going to market and promote themselves for the next year.
 Writing a marketing plan annually focuses your marketing, keeping it in line with your business plan, it keeps the rudder steering the right course.
 Think of it as a high-level plan that guides the direction of your team's campaigns and goals.
 A document to reference, a template for growth, it provides the structure that will help you to realise your business plan.

 Within this post we'll show you exactly how to write a marketing plan, talk about the benefits of doing so and provide some real life examples of marketing plans and templates to make the whole process easier.